-In the shaded regions denoted with ``DW domination'' in Figures~\ref{fig:FixedLambda} and ~\ref{fig:FixedTheta}, $T_{\text{dw-dom}}>T_{\text{ann}}$.
+In the shaded regions denoted with ``DW domination'' in Figures~1 and ~2 in the main text, $T_{\text{dw-dom}}>T_{\text{ann}}$.
 In this case it is in general problematic to gracefully exit the domain wall dominated phase, at least in the axion scenario considered in this work.

 The heavy axion decay rate into SM gluons (photons) is given by:

 where $c_{g}=1$ and $c_{\gamma}=E/N_{\text{DW}}-1.92$, with $E$ being the model-dependent electromagnetic anomaly~(see e.g.~\cite{Zyla:2020zbs} for a review in standard DFSZ and KSVZ constructions) and the $-1.92$ arising only below the QCD PT.
 The decay is efficient once $\Gamma\simeq H$, which gives: